-See notes 1.3, 12 and 16 to the consolidated annual accounts
+See notes 1.3.12 and 16 to the consolidated annual financial statements

-At 31 December 2021 the Group has recognised goodwill totalling Euros 1,026 million, from the acquisition of certain entities and businesses in Spain.
-This goodwill is allocated to the group of cash-generating units (CGUs) that comprise the operating segment of the banking business in Spain.
+At 31 December 2022 the Group has recognised goodwill totalling Euros 1,027 million, from the acquisition of certain entities and businesses in Spain.
+This goodwill is allocated to the group of cashgenerating units (CGUs) that comprise the Banking Business Spain operating segment.

-At 31 December 2021 the Group's assessment determined that there was no impairment of recognised goodwill.
+At 31 December 2022 the Group's assessment determined that there was no impairment of recognised goodwill.

-Testing of goodwill for impairment requires that cash-generating units (or groups of cash-generating units) be determined to which goodwill is allocated, and also requires identification of indications of impairment in each of the CGUs comprising a group of CGUs, calculation of their carrying amount and estimation of the recoverable amount of the CGUs (or groups of CGUs)
+Testing of goodwill for impairment requires the cashgenerating units (or groups of cash-generating units) to which goodwill is allocated to be determined, and also requires identification of indications of impairment in each of the CGUs comprising a group of CGUs, calculation of their carrying amount and estimation of the recoverable amount of the CGUs (or groups of CGUs).

-This estimate entails, among other matters, financial projections that take into account, inter alia, expected trends in macroeconomic variables and their impact on the CGU's (or groups of CGU's) future business, the internal circumstances of the Group and its competitors and trends in discount rates.
+Among other aspects, this estimate entails financial projections that take into account, inter alia, expected trends in macroeconomic variables and their impact on the future business of the CGUs (or groups of CGUs), the internal circumstances of the Group and its competitors, and trends in discount rates